FORTIFIED HILL

 Wyandotte Nation

-Through the combined efforts of Dr. Jeff Leipzig’s partnership with the Archaeological Conservancy, the Harry T. Wilks Family Foundation, and a huge outpouring of community support, the Fortified Hill mound complex has been saved for conservation!
+Through the combined efforts of Dr. Jeff Leipzig’s partnership with the Heartland Earthworks Conservancy HEC, the Harry T. Wilks Family Foundation, and a huge outpouring of community support, the Fortified Hill mound complex has been saved for conservation!

 Thanks to our conservation partners including Urban Native Collective, Greater Cincinnati Native American Coalition, Archeological Conservancy, Ohio Valley Archeology, and the Cincinnati Museum Center.